 Why is it called pumpkin pie spice?

-In the 1950s and 60s, McCormick and other brands began marketing a spice blend called ‘pumpkin pie spice’ or ‘pumpkin spice’ to save people the time and effort of combining the single herbs on their own.
+In the 1950s and 60s, McCormick and other brands began marketing a seasoning blend called ‘pumpkin pie spice’ or ‘pumpkin spice’ to save people the time and effort of combining the single herbs on their own.
 It’s become a pantry staple and a common ingredient in many popular holiday recipes.

 Why you'll love this recipe